 The Museum is self-guided; you can view the exhibits at your own pace.
 We recommend at least 2 – 4 hours allowing you to take in most of the exhibits.
 The average visitor will spend 4 hours in the Museum.
-The only access to the 747, 707 and DC-3is with one of our guided tours.
-The tours range from 1.5 to 3.5 hours.
+The only access to the 747, 707 and DC-3 is with one of our guided tours.
+The tours range from 2 to 4 hours.
 More info can be found here.

 Do I have to book in advance?

 Yes.
 It is highly advisable to plan your visit in advance to ensure you allow enough time and secure the tours most suitable for you.
 During our peak season, from June through September, our tours are often sold out at least 24 hours in advance.